muratk3n/thirdwave/en/README.md

 are, and the other guy being where he is.
 You dont "try" to be the middle.

-If u preemptively chases the middle it will run away, go further to right.
+If u preemptively chase the middle it will run away, go further to right.
 You'll be like that dog chasing its own tail, never reaching it.